 Those interested in looking to learn more about history at the Seward House, or any of the great virtual programming that they’re offering amid the pandemic click here.
 To donate click here, or become a member and support the mission.

 This week on The Debrief Podcast, a breakdown of the most-asked questions we received in the newsroom since the Novel Coronavirus outbreak began in New York.
 Josh Durso and Ted Baker discuss, and look forward to a potentially permanently changed region.

 Who says social isolation can’t have benefits?
 Leroy Collins, Author, Speaker, and former NFL running back was featured this week on The Melissa Killeleagh Show discussing The Dream Project.
 Collins and Killeleagh discuss how people can use this time to dig deep and bring our dreams to life.

-Check out the full-conversation below on YouTube, or listen on Spotify, Apple Podcasts, or Anchor.
+Check out on YouTube, Anchor, Spotify or Apple Podcasts.

 Unfunded mandates.
 We hear plenty about them in Upstate New York, but what does an unfunded mandate actually look like in real life application?
 Rick House, Wayne County Administrator, made headlines a couple weeks ago when he said counties are being blamed for something they have no control over.
 To make matters worse, he says the proposals that have been put forward so far fall short in addressing the issue, which is a program that is simply too expensive.